Zonetail butterfly ray: Behavior and ecology

 In general, butterfly rays are capable of both undulatory and oscillatory swimming locomotion.
 They exhibit multiple derived pectoral fin developments, such as lateral expansion, anteroposterior elongation of the pectoral girdle, and pectoral stiffening from the calcification and cross-bracing of the radials (fin-rays).
 As a result of this, zonetail butterfly rays can access both pelagic and benthic zones, but likely prefer spending more time near the benthos as indicated by their feeding habits and dictated by their inferior mouth position.
-They use smaller undulations of the pectoral fins near the benthos presumably to keep the surrounding sediment undisturbed, allowing for better detection of prey through use of their ventral lateral line.
-They exhibit more high-speed swimming when traversing through the water column via quick, powerful downstrokes.
+They use small undulations of the pectoral fins near the benthos presumably to keep the surrounding sediment undisturbed, allowing for better detection of prey through the use of their ventral lateral line.
+They exhibit higher-speed swimming when traversing through the water column via quick, powerful downstrokes.

-Beyond transportation, butterfly rays can make use of their larger pectoral fins to stun and pin prey to the floor for predation.
+Beyond transportation, butterfly rays can make use of their large pectoral fins to stun and pin prey to the floor for predation.

 Feeding habits

 Zonetail butterfly rays have been found to feed primarily on bony fish, particularly anchovies and ponyfishes.
-Their inferior mouth type and co-occurrence with longtail butterfly rays indicate that they may also feed on benthic crustaceans and molluscs, but there currently exists limited observed data on this for G. zonura.
+Their inferior mouth type and co-occurrence with longtail butterfly rays indicate that they may also feed on benthic crustaceans and molluscs, but there is currently limited observed data on this for G. zonura.
 In general, Gymnuridae are piscivorous, feeding on both and benthic fish species.
 Their ability to swim through multiple levels of the water column likely contributes to this range in diet.
-Particular feeding habits of the Zonetail butterfly ray, outside of Gymnuridae family trends, remains generally understudied.
+The particular feeding habits of the Zonetail butterfly ray, outside of general Gymnuridae family trends, remain generally understudied.

 Life history

 Zonetail butterfly rays, as in other butterfly rays, exhibit viviparous embryonic development.
 Their mode of viviparity entails initial nourishment of the offspring by yolk, and then subsequently by uterine milk (histotroph) rich in proteins and lipids up until birth.
-In butterfly rays, reproduction occurs via internal fertilization, where the male inserts one of their two claspers into the female cloaca to deposit sperm to the eggs.
-Male claspers grow and calcify with maturity, while female ovaries grow and develop ovarian follicles with maturity.
+In butterfly rays, reproduction occurs via internal fertilization, where the male inserts one of its two claspers into the female cloaca to deposit sperm onto the eggs.
+Male claspers grow and calcify with maturity, while female ovaries grow and develop ovarian follicles as they mature.
 The species has 2-4 pups per litter.
-Females have likely evolved to grow larger than males in order to increase their reproductive potential as live bearers (both producing larger and more young), a quality that has been observed in other Elasmobranchs.
-There is little information on their rearing habits or gestation, but other butterfly rays have been shown to exhibit year-round reproduction, with embryonic development lasting multiple months.
+Females have likely evolved to grow larger than males in order to increase their reproductive potential as live bearers- producing both larger offsprings and more young- a quality that has been observed in other Elasmobranchs.
+There is little information on their rearing habits or gestation, but other butterfly rays have been shown to exhibit year-round reproduction, with embryonic development lasting several months.
 Zonetail butterfly rays are thought to be able to live up to 15 years, but information on this remains understudied.